-5 Ways to save money on your family's spring break vacation
+5 Ways to save money on your family's spring break trip

 If you’re a parent, your spring break trip looks a lot different than it did in your college days.
 You’re likely less concerned about the club scene and more concerned about whether the resort that you’re considering has a kids’ club that serves a wholesome lunch, preferably organic!

 And then, there’s the issue of price, which of course, is based on supply and demand.
 Lots of American families want to travel between mid-March and mid-April.
 And the airlines, hotels, resorts, theme parks, and cruise lines know it.
 Getting a good deal on that all-inclusive beach resort is darn near impossible.

 To save money on a spring break vacation, we parents need to “zig” when we’re expected to “zag;” we have to think beyond the obvious destinations.
 When we do that, we’ll not only save money, but we may just have a more memorable experience as a family.

 1/Stay in a city

 While most people head to a beach or theme park during spring break, consider a concrete jungle adventure; in other words, head to one of the USA’s major cities.
 In general, you’ll find hotel rates are lower than in the summer.
 Having a hard time choosing?
 KidTripster has developed family-friendly city guides that identify the Top 10 Plays (activities), Top 10 Stays (hotels), and Top 10 Eats (restaurants) in urban areas around the country.
 In most cases, these guides have been written by parent-journalists who actually live in those cities, so you’ll benefit from their inside knowledge.